 And, on behalf of advertisers, thank you for the tax breaks.

-I’ve got nothing to lose and besides I’m not alone; there is at least one living dead with me, namely Aldous Huxley, whose book Brave New World Revisited (1958), written about 25 years after Brave New World was published, I urge you to read, especially, regarding the present topic, its chapter IX “Subconscious Persuasion,” which I quote:
+I’ve got nothing to lose and besides I’m not alone; there is at least one living dead with me, namely Aldous Huxley, whose Brave New World Revisited (1958), written some 25 years after Brave New World, I urge you to read, especially, regarding the present topic, its chapter IX “Subconscious Persuasion,” which I quote:

 Poetzl was one of the portents which, when writing Brave New World, I somehow overlooked.
 There is no reference in my fable to subliminal projection.
 It is a mistake of omission which, if I were to rewrite the book today, I should most certainly correct.

 Last but not least, a quote from William James on his views about the “transmarginal field of consciousness,” in The Varieties of Religious Experience (1902):

 Such rapid abolition of ancient impulses and propensities [by religious conversion] reminds us so strongly of what has been observed as the result of hypnotic suggestion that it is difficult not to believe that subliminal influences play the decisive part in these abrupt changes of heart, just as they do in hypnotism.
 Suggestive therapeutics abound in records of cure, after a few sittings, of inveterate bad habits with which the patient, left to ordinary moral and physical influences, had struggled in vain.
 Both drunkenness and sexual vice have been cured in this way, action through the subliminal seeming thus in many individuals to have the prerogative of inducing relatively stable change (author’s emphasis).
 If the grace of God miraculously operates, it probably operates through the subliminal door, then.